top of page

 There aren't any other bikes like the ECOTRIC DOLPHIN.
 It's the lightest, folding, step through, electric, fat bike that I was able to find, and turns out to also be one of the least expensive.

-The bike is for my aunt who wants to be able to ride faster to keep up with her friends in group rides.
+The bike will be long term tested by my aunt who wants to be able to ride faster to keep up with her friends in group rides.
 She also wants to be able to ride the bike on the beach.
 Living in Florida, there are a lot of sandy areas that benefit from fast tires.
 The bike needs to be as light as possible in order for her to be able to lift it into her car trunk hatch.
 She will be using and doing longer term reviews of this ebike.
 Updates will be posted every few months.

 What's The Problem With 20in Folding Fat E-bikes?